-Think of the people you consider “significant” in your life.
+Think of the people you consider significant in your life.
 Do you treat them as important and deserving of special treatment?
-For me, I can honestly answer… “Sometimes, but not as often as I should.”
-And with that answer, I begin to wonder if the same struggle for significance lies within each of us.
+For me, I can honestly answer… “Sometimes but not as often as I should.”
+With that answer, I begin to wonder if the same struggle for significance lies within each of us.

 Struggling for Significance

 In my struggle for significance, I feel unimportant and often ask myself, “Does what I do and who I am really matter?”
-And the gauge I usually use to answer this question falls with my view of how others treat me.
-And really, that’s not fair to them or to me.
+The gauge I usually use to answer this question falls with my view of how others treat me.
+Really, that’s not fair to them or to me.